Updated: May 26

 Think of the beautiful mosaics, paintings and women of ancient past with their free flowing locks – something like Lady Godiva and Guinevere.
 Or Botticelli’s famous painting of Aphrodite emerging from the waters with her long silky tendrils signifying her youth, beauty and fertility.

 So what did women of ancient times do to get that gorgeous voluminous hair?
-For starters, they did not have access to the hair follicle clogging chemicals, toxins, silicones, and sulfates.
-Ladies and gentleman, products that contain all of the just mentioned are not your friends and do contribute to scalp inflammation – and in turn hair loss, and types of skin issues and lackluster locks.
+For starters, they did not have access to the hair follicle clogging chemicals, toxins, silicones, and sulfates we do today.
+Products that contain all of the above mentioned ingredients are not your friends and do contribute to scalp inflammation – and in turn hair loss and lackluster locks.

 Let’s dive a little deeper into some ancient, tried and true, hair rituals...

 We know today that internal and external health are necessary for beautiful hair.
 Our indigenous ancestors had a diverse diet that afforded them much needed minerals and vitamins, and ingested and applied some plants that protected their scalps, calmed inflammation, and prevented per-mature graying.

 Aloe is one of those amazing plants.
 Aloe is known as the “Burn Leaf” – apply it to an irritated scalp or sunburned areas to accelerate healing, and it can be taken internally to calm and cool the system (caution: aloe is a powerful laxative and should only be taken short term).

 I really enjoy Aubrey Aloe Vera gel (for external use only) that you can find at most health food stores and it only contains two ingredients (sans preservatives and alcohols).
 I notice you can also easily purchase a whole fresh leaf at Walmart nowadays!
 Puree the gel found within the leaf to apply topically and/or blend into a smoothie to enjoy internally.